abuokoene/auditionproj/README.md

 * AWS Elastic Beanstalk Command Line Interface (eb CLI)

 To build the REST API application, MSBuild is used to create the deployment package
+'''
-'''msbuild AuditionProj.csproj /t:Package /p:DeployIisPath="Default Web Site"'''
+msbuild AuditionProj.csproj /t:Package /p:DeployIisPath="Default Web Site"
+'''

 To set up the Elastic Beanstalk CLI:
 1. Navigate to the project folder .\AuditionProj